 Joe Berry’s work is focused on photosynthesis and associated processes (exchange of gases, fluorescence, remote sensing, ecophysiology) at a hierarchy of scales from the chloroplasts to the planet.
 His goal is to distill this information into equations that can be used in models to represent these processes in the complex webs of interacting processes that comprise the Biosphere of planet Earth.
 The focus is on understanding and representing the fundamental mechanisms so that our models give the right behavior and also help us understand why.
 Dr.

 Dr. Jennifer E. Johnson is a Research Associate in the Department of Global Ecology at the Carnegie Institution for Science.
-Her research focuses on understanding the processes that control the exchange of energy, water, and carbon dioxide between the terrestrial biosphere and the atmosphere, using a combination of measurements and models.
-On the measurement side, the long-term focus is developing strategies for accurately measuring trace gas concentrations and isotope ratios in complex environmental samples, and for modeling photosynthetic gas exchange and fluorescence at leaf to global scales.
+Her research focuses on building quantitative understanding of the processes that control the exchange of energy, water, and carbon dioxide between the terrestrial biosphere and the atmosphere, using a combination of measurements and models.
+On the measurement side, the long-term focus is developing strategies for accurately measuring trace gas concentrations and isotope ratios in complex environmental samples via laser absorption spectroscopy.

 Leander studies the biogeographic, demographic and biogeochemical implications of tree responses to climate change.
 He combines methods from community ecology, dendrochronology, plant ecophysiology, and stable isotope biogeochemistry to understand the sensitivity of forests in the western U.S.A. and Australia to various global change drivers.